 It’s a common problem.

-Even worse, when you then go looking, many Kombucha recipes are over complicated or just confusing.
+Even worse, when you then go looking, many Kombucha recipes are not accurate and can lead you into instant failure.

 Wading through conflicting pages about the health benefits of kombucha is tiring, especially some of the “claims,” both good and bad.

 Hey!
-I’m Hannah Crum and welcome to Kombucha Kamp, the best place on the internet for info on Kombucha Tea.
+I’m Hannah Ruhamah, the Kombucha Mamma.
+Welcome to Kombucha Kamp, the best place on the internet for info on Kombucha Tea.

 Separating fact from fiction when it came to Kombucha benefits was impossible.

-I’ve never believed drinking homemade Kombucha cures cancer overnight, but is it possible it might have an effect?
+I’ve never believed drinking homemade Kombucha cures cancer overnight, but is it possible it might have an effect long term?
 What is Kombucha good for?